rasenjop/oneapi_fpga_stencil/README.md

 We propose a simple running example (based on a stencil computation) that is iteratively improved using FPGA specific optimizations, such us loop unrolling, kernel replication, High Bandwidth Memory (HBM) modules exploitation and the Shift Register Pattern (SRP).
 To ease the implementation of these optimizations we leverage C++17 language features as metaprogramming and templates.
 We follow an incremental strategy to attack the learning curve and an informative approach with plenty of examples.
 We conduct the experiments on a Stratix 10 MX with 32 HBM modules (from BittWare) that we have configured recently so that it can be targeted by oneAPI.

-One of the key takeaways of this chapter is that leveraging the main C++ design principles (like "design for for easy extension" --aka Open-Closed principle--, "separation of concerns", --aka Single-responsibility principle--, and "simplify change principle", aka --Don't repeat yourself principle--) are actually valid and more than advisable for FPGA programming.

 ***Documentation***:  The [DPC++ FPGA Code Samples Guide](https://software.intel.com/content/www/us/en/develop/articles/explore-dpcpp-through-intel-fpga-code-samples.html) helps you to navigate the samples and build your knowledge of DPC++ for FPGA. <br>
 The [oneAPI DPC++ FPGA Optimization Guide](https://software.intel.com/content/www/us/en/develop/documentation/oneapi-fpga-optimization-guide) is the reference manual for targeting FPGAs through DPC++. <br>